clarahoffmann/pycon-2023-honey-i-broke-the-pytorch-model/Readme.md

 To run the streamlit app, follow the steps below:
 ## 1. Set-up

-Activate the poetry environment via
+Activate the poetry environment
 ```
 poetry shell
 ```

-and run the presentation using
+and run the presentation

 ```
 streamlit run main.py